Massive heartbeat stars from TESS. I. TESS sectors 1-16

 \section{Notes on individual stars}

-The Appendix includes a literature review for 12 stars presented in Sect.\,\ref{remaining}.
+The appendix includes a literature review for the 12 stars presented in Sect.\,\ref{remaining}.
 It focuses on the spectroscopic and photometric variability of the stars.
-Tables \ref{table:hb-lit-params-ecl} and \ref{table:hb-lit-params-no-ecl} summarise the best, usually the newest, orbital solutions respectively for eclipsing and non-eclipsing stars from our sample of 20 HBSs discussed in the present paper.
+Tables \ref{table:hb-lit-params-ecl} and \ref{table:hb-lit-params-no-ecl} summarise the best -- usually the newest -- orbital solutions for eclipsing and non-eclipsing stars, respectively, from our sample of 20 HBSs discussed in the present paper.